Gananath/gananath.github.io/README.md

 ## CI/CD with Github Actions

 To automate the whole process I have used GitHubs CI/CD tool, github action.
-I have some unit and integration tests which runs smootly with github actions but for deployment some involvment is required
+It continously build, deploy and tests(unit and integration) this web app using GitHub Actions.